repetitioestmaterstudiorum/rest-api-post-printer/README.md

 # rest-api-post-printer

-Simply prints whatever is received via POST request...
+This app simply prints HTTP request received via POST request to the front-end...
-All entries are deleted on app startup.
-That is designed not to overflow the database.
-So if you use a free container on Heroku and some free MongoDB, it should never cost you anything.
+Displayed data: rey.headers and rey.body.

-Documents are deleted after an hour.
+- Requests are deleted automatically after an hour
+- All requests are deleted on app startup (droplet/server reboot)

+## Accepted formats of request bodies

+- x-www-form-urlencoded
+- raw/JSON
+- furm-data
+- multi-part form-data (thanks to multer)

-## how to use
+## how to use/deploy

 - git clone this repository
 - use https://medium.com/@leonardykris/how-to-run-a-meteor-js-application-on-heroku-in-10-steps-7aceb12de234 to deploy to heroku